adonisk/docs/pages/sdk-android-native.md

 ---
-title: Android Native
+title: Android SDK - Native
-description: Integrating a native Android app into Ezetap using Android SDK
+description: Integrating a native app using Android SDK
-type: Client SDK
+type: Client Side
 layout: default
 ---

-This section is meant for people who have existing android native apps and would like to integrate Ezetap mPoS solution through a native android SDK implementation.
+This section is meant for people who have existing android native apps and would like to integrate Ezetap PoS solution through a native android SDK implementation.

-> **Note:** If you are looking for a standalone mPoS solution for Android mobile or tablet, please refer to the ``Ezetap Basic mPoS (for Android)`` documentation
+> **Note:** If you are looking for a standalone PoS solution for Android mobile or tablet, please refer to the `Ezetap Android PoS` documentation

 #### What you need to get started####

 	1. Android development environment
 	2. Android phone that can connect to internet
 	3. This documentation
-	4. Ezetap license key to put in your code or login credentials to Ezetap service
+	4. Ezetap app key or login credentials to Ezetap service
 	5. Ezetap device to test

 ## Installation and Setup##